Custody and maintenance of children in Italy aim to regulate the exercise of parental responsibility by parents when they are no longer a couple.

-The measure of custody of children is required in cases of personal separation, divorce or distancing of parents, whether married or not.
+The custody order becomes necessary in cases of personal separation, divorce, and non-cohabitation of parents, whether they are married or not.

-In 2012, law 219/2012 took an important step towards recognising the dignity of all children and parity between parents with the first fundamental reform of filiation.
+In 2012, the law n.
+219/2012 took a significant step towards recognizing the dignity of all children and promoting equality between parents with a fundamental reform of filiation.

-Legal equality between all children was recognised, whether they were born within or outside of wedlock.
+The legal equality of all children, whether born within or outside of marriage, was recognized.

-Previously, law 54 of 2006 had simplified the subject of child custody, getting rid of the many different typed of custody and limiting it to just two categories: shared custody and exclusive custody.
+Previously, law n.
+54 of 2006 simplified custody matters, eliminating different forms of custody and limiting them to two types: shared custody and exclusive custody.

-Parental responsibility is closely linked to the role of the parents and prioritises the interests of the children over those of the parents, regardless of whether they were born in or out of wedlock or whether they were adopted.
+Parental responsibility is closely linked to the role of being a parent and places the interests of the children at a higher level than that of the parents, regardless of whether they were born inside or outside of marriage or through adoption.

-Article 337 of the civil code lays out that the judge “shall give priority to the possibility of minor children remaining in the care of both parents or of one parent to whom the children are entrusted.”
+Article 337 of the Civil Code establishes that the judge “primarily considers the possibility that the minor children remain in the care of both parents or establishes which of them the children are entrusted to.”

-The Law states that these provisions apply “in cases of separation, dissolution, stoppage of civil effects, annulment, and in proceedings relating to children born out of wedlock.”
+These provisions apply in cases of separation, divorce, termination of civil effects, annulment, nullity of marriage, and proceedings relating to children born outside of marriage.

 Types of Custody